openstack/openstack-manuals/doc/networking-guide/source/config-auto-allocation.rst

      net-id=8b835bfb-cae2-4acc-b53f-c16bb5f9a7d0 vm1

 The auto-allocated topology for a user never changes.
-In practice, when a user boots a server omitting the ``--nic`` option, and not have any neutron network available, nova will invoke the API behind ``auto-allocated-topology-show``, fetch the network UUID, and pass it on during the boot process.
+In practice, when a user boots a server omitting the ``--nic`` option, and there is more than one network available, the Compute service will invoke the API behind ``auto allocated topology create``, fetch the network UUID, and pass it on during the boot process.

 Validating the requirements for auto-allocation
 -----------------------------------------------

-To validate that the required resources are correctly set up for auto-allocation, without actually provisioning any resource, use the ``--dry-run`` option:
+To validate that the required resources are correctly set up for auto-allocation, without actually provisioning anything, use the ``--check-resources`` option:

 .. code-block:: console

-   $ neutron auto-allocated-topology-show --dry-run Deployment error: No default router:external network.
+   $ openstack network auto allocated topology create --check-resources Deployment error: No default router:external network.

-   $ neutron net-update public --is-default=True
+   $ openstack network set public --default

-   $ neutron auto-allocated-topology-show --dry-run Deployment error: No default subnetpools defined.
+   $ openstack network auto allocated topology create --check-resources Deployment error: No default subnetpools defined.

-   $ neutron subnetpool-update shared-default --is-default=True
+   $ openstack subnet pool set shared-default --default

-   $ neutron auto-allocated-topology-show --dry-run +---------+-------+
+   $ openstack network auto allocated topology create --check-resources +---------+-------+
    | Field   | Value |
    +---------+-------+